muZk/warcraft3/Projectiles/README.md

 		- Common use case: remove units or add effects
 	- Enum units in certain AoE when unit hits target location.

+This library just works.
+It have been widely tested over 55k games (40 min of average each one) on the map Naruto Wars Unlimited (AoS) http://narutowarsunlimited.com/

 # Usage (TODO)